manateeit/mit-psa/docs/workflow/workflow-system.md

 ## 1. Introduction and Philosophy

+> **Important Note on Workflow Execution**: Workflows are executed in response to events.
+When a workflow is triggered, the event that triggered it is passed as input to the workflow.
+The workflow does not wait for the initial event - the fact that the workflow is executing means the event has already occurred.
+This is reflected in the workflow examples where each workflow receives its triggering event via `context.input.triggerEvent`.

 ### Purpose and Vision

 The workflow system is a robust, flexible engine designed to model, execute, and manage complex business processes.
 It provides a structured way to define business logic, execute actions, and respond to events while maintaining a complete audit trail of all activities.
 The system is built on modern architectural principles to ensure reliability, scalability, and maintainability.